 What’s changed in TurboTax for 2015?

 Besides software updates adjusted to the changes in the tax code, there is one major change in the U.S. version that you need to be aware of.
 TurboTax Deluxe no longer supports Schedules C (for self-employment and small business income), D (investment reporting) and E (rental or partnership income).
-So if you own stocks, bonds, mutual funds or ETFS you will not be able to use the Deluxe version and will now need to upgrade to Premier or Home & Business, both of which are substantially more expensive (Updated January 23, 2015: Intuit has responded to the outrage caused by the change and is now offering select customers a $25.00 refund).
+So if you own stocks, bonds, mutual funds or ETFS you will not be able to use the Deluxe version and will now need to upgrade to Premier or Home & Business, both of which are substantially more expensive (Updated January 23, 2015: Intuit has responded to the outrage caused by the change and is now offering select existing customers a $25.00 refund or a free upgrade).
 It’s also been reported that Schedule C in the Premier version is limited to $100 off deductions in a couple of expense categories so it may be the case that as a previous Deluxe user you may be forced to upgrade to Home & Business if you want to continue using TurboTax.

 If you’ve already paid for your TurboTax Deluxe software then rumor has it that if you email H&R Block at SwitchToBlock@hrblock.com and let them know you would like to try their H&R Block tax software, then they will send you a free copy (plus you may also qualify TurboTax’s 60-day refund policy).
 This is not an official offer but was part of an email campaign (appears to be an open ended offer but may have an expiration date – we don’t know).
 When emailing them, be sure to provide your name, mailing address, phone number, version needed (Windows or Mac), and proof of purchase for your TurboTax software (receipt scan, email confirmation, etc.).
 Once approved, H&R Block will then send you a download link for one free copy of H&R Block Deluxe + State tax software.